valeriorizzi/OneOPES_tutorial/README.md

 The double mutant CLN025 of the Chignolin miniprotein is a well-known 10-residue mini-protein that is widely studied in protein folding method development, especially after the milestone paper by Lindorff-Larsen et al. ([Science 2011](https://www.sciencemag.org/lookup/doi/10.1126/science.1208351)) where for the first time a number of mini-proteins were simulated for 100s of microseconds and their folding landscape was analysed.
 In that paper, Chignolin was the smallest system.
 We include file `fes_rmsd_ca_DEShaw.dat` with their reference free energy.

 In OneOPES, we accelerate a rather simple main CV from ([JCP 2018](https://pubs.aip.org/jcp/article/149/19/194113/196500/Folding-a-small-protein-using-harmonic-linear)) that linearly combines 6 contacts via HLDA ([JPCL 2018](http://pubs.acs.org/doi/10.1021/acs.jpclett.8b00733)).
 As auxiliary CVs we bias the water coordination of the center of the Calphas, the termini distance and the radius of gyration.
-The masimum temperture reached by OPES Multithermal is 400K.
+The maximum temperture reached by OPES Multithermal is 400K.
 We include an example input folder and as output the COLVAR of 5 independent 400 ns simulations.
 We observe a slight shift compared to the reference $\Delta F = 3.6 \pm 0.4$ kJ/mol.

 To better understand the system and improve the folding OneOPES strategy, in 2025 we developed a set of bioinspired CVs and used them to study again mini-protein folding ([JPCL 2025](https://pubs.acs.org/doi/full/10.1021/acs.jpclett.5c02079)).
 We accelerate as main CVs a hydrogen-bond focused CV and a sidechain focused CV.
 As auxiliary CVs we bias the water coordination of 7 heay atoms and we reach a maximum temperature of 420 K in OPES Multithermal.
 We include the input files in folder `Input2025` and the corresponding COLVAR of 5 independent 1000 ns simulations in `Output2025`.
 We generated our own reference by running on GROMACS 3 unbiased simulations, 100 us long each.
 The reference free energy file is in `fes_rmsd_ca_gromacs_3x100us.dat`, the corresponding $\Delta F = 6.9 \pm 0.7$ kJ/mol and the reference trajectory is stored on [Zenodo](https://zenodo.org/records/15583283).
 Here, the agreement between the OneOPES simulations and the reference is robust.